caneignacio/tomorrowstore/README.md

     NextYearBD)
 ´´´

-The following image shows the definitive semantic model, which can be accessed [via web]() or downloading the [file](files/tomorrowstore-datamodel.pbix) from Github repository.
+The following image shows the definitive semantic model, which can be accessed downloading the [file](tomorrowstore-datamodel.pbix) from this Github repository.

 ![](files/model.png)